vyos/vyos-documentation/docs/configuration/firewall/index.rst

 .. cfgcmd:: set firewall ipv6-name <name> rule <1-9999> source mac-address
    <mac-address>

-   Only in the source criteria you can specify a mac-address
+   Only in the source criteria, you can specify a mac-address.

    .. code-block:: none